tsholmes/KSASM/Spec.md

 ## Opcodes

+* TODO: decide if adjf and ret should run of fp instead of sp (auto-truncate stack to correct height)
 * TODO: arithmetic vs logical shift
 * TODO: real/imag for getting complex parts
 * TODO: device enumeration and info commands? when we have dynamic devices from parts